LadybirdBrowser/ladybird/Documentation/Patterns.md

 ## The `serenity_main(..)` program entry point

-Serenity has moved to a pattern where executables do not expose a normal C main function.
+Ladybird has moved to a pattern where executables do not expose a normal C main function.
 A `serenity_main(..)` is exposed instead.
-The main reasoning is that the `Main::Arguments` struct can provide arguments in a more idiomatic way that fits with the serenity API surface area.
+The main reasoning is that the `Main::Arguments` struct can provide arguments in a more idiomatic way that fits with the Ladybird's internal API surface area.
 The ErrorOr<int> likewise allows the program to propagate errors seamlessly with the `TRY(...)` macro, avoiding a significant amount of clunky C style error handling.